Aceearly1993/lecarde-2/README.md

 `ADDED` - Instructions if you encountered crash exits for wrong reasons.
 (Aceearly1993)
 `ADDED` - Ability to remember the window size set in video setting screen.
 (Aceearly1993)
 `ADDED` - keyboard prompt notations in most of the remaining screens to let keyboard player not lost too quick.
 (Aceearly1993)
+`FIXED` -  Servigny mansion's crypt: A bug which the size of one minimap mapchip object is incorrect.
+(Aceearly1993)
 `FIXED` -  A bug which will cause the game to crash exit if unplug and replug the controller, then reset the game.
 (Aceearly1993)
 `FIXED` -  An attempt to fix a irregular, bug-like phenomenon which the knockback animation will be incorrect if try to step on stairs while very close to an airbone enemy who's sticking to the air.
 (Aceearly1993)
 `FIXED` -  A bug which keyboard input of Aura blast and Special action keys might be incorrect after entering control config through controller,